Getting Started

 Rotate Keys

-If you need to rotate your published keys, run ringspace site rotae.
+If you need to rotate your published keys, run ringspace site rotate.
 A new keypair will be generated and your joined rings will be queried with the new key data and a signature made with the old key.
 If any rings fail to update, this command will revert the change on all successes, guaranteeing that there are no discrepancies between rings and your keys.
 Only after a full remote rotation will your local keys be changed.

 Leave a Ring